rsyncOSX/rsyncuidocs/content/en/blog/Observers.md

 ## Combine and Publisher

-The Combine framework is exclusively utilized within the `Process` object, which is responsible for initiating external tasks, such as the `rsync` synchronize task.
-Combine is employed to monitor two specific notifications.
+The Combine framework is utilized within the `ProcessRsync` and `ProcessCommand` objects, which is responsible for initiating external tasks, such as the `rsync` synchronize task.

-- `NSNotification.Name.NSFileHandleDataAvailable`
-- `Process.didTerminateNotification`

-and act when they are observed.
 The `rsync` synchronize task is completed when the last notification is observed.
 By using Combine, a publisher is added to the Notification center.
 Every time the Notification center discover one of the notifications, it publish a message.

 ```swift
 // Combine, subscribe to NSNotification.Name.NSFileHandleDataAvailable